HenrikBechmann/CivicTechTO-TorontoBudget/README.md

 ## August 15, 2015

-_The mission of this project is to provide a concrete assist to the Toronto Budget process which will make it easier for Toronto citizens to contribute._
+_The mission of this project is to provide a concrete assist to the Toronto Budget process which will make it easier for Toronto citizens to contribute.
+Specifically, provide tools to a) facilitate insight into the Toronto Budget contents, and b) provide ready access to budget process information, to facilitate negotiation between local actors and budget decision-makers_

 This is a project organized through [civic tech toronto](http://civictech.ca/).
 Civic Tech meets every Tuesday to move projects forward, and all who are interested in contributing are welcome.